sogdawg/thankyoumatcool/README.md

 You can also replace `https://pointercrate.com/` with other instances of pointercrate (like `http://gdchallengelist.com/`), but make sure it has CORS enabled.

-originally created by matcool! all i did was make the list from april 13, 2020!
+originally created by matcool! all i did was make the list from april 13, 2020 and update some of the code to some newer syntax